Stuart Forster, a professional photographer based in northeast England, shows photography of the Great Exhibition of the North.

 Sailing upriver on the Sir Bobby Robson, they performed on a stage aboard the boat.

-Drone display at the Great Exhibition of the North opening event
+The Great Exhibition of the North’s opening event

 From the perspective of a photographer, I think the highlight of the evening was the drone display in the night sky.

 The clever, visually impressive display saw the drones shift into several patterns, spelling out ‘GREAT’, depicting the form of DNA and representing the Great Exhibition of the North logo.